rlk/site/courses/csc3102/index.md

 ## Assignments

 All homework will be submitted in class on the due date.
 All programming projects will be submitted via your account on `classes.csc.lsu.edu`.
-Grades are recorded on the course [Moodle](http://moodle2.lsu.edu/course/view.php?id=27660).
+The late penalty is 10% per day.
+Grades are recorded on the course [Moodle](http://moodle2.lsu.edu/course/view.php?id=37328).
+Questions about posted grades must be sent to *both* the instructor and the grader.
+Gradebook entries are finalized one week after an assignment is returned.

 | Assignment                             | Deadline                           |
 | -------------------------------------- | ---------------------------------- |